2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-05-markdown-tutorial.markdown

 8. **Markdig**: A .NET library that follows the CommonMark specifications and includes a collection of extensions and the ability for the user to create their own.
 9. **MarkAPL**: A converter written in Dyalog APL language.
 10. **Showdown and Smartdown**: Markdown renderers in JavaScript.
-11. **hackmd.io**: An online Markdown editor that supports Markdown with extra features.
+11. **Hackmd.io**: An online Markdown editor that supports Markdown with extra features.
-12. **gomarkdown**: Markdown parser and HTML renderer in Go.
+12. **Gomarkdown**: Markdown parser and HTML renderer in Go.

 ## Reasons you should use Markdown.
 1. It is suitable for everything.
 From writing online blog posts, to creating README files for projects and more.
+Markdown is an easy way to provide structure and style to any document with ease.
 2. It is platform independent because it is a plaintext file.
-Markdown can be created on any device running Operating System.
+Markdown can be created on any device running Operating System because it doesn't need a proprietary software like Microsoft word.
 3. It is portable.
 Files containing markdown can be viewed using virtually any application
 4. It is everywhere.
 Multiple websites and applications support the use of Markdown.
 Examples are GitHub, Reddit, R Studios etc